Frequently Asked Questions About Our Programs

 how long is the stay?

-Our recommended program is 6-month, long-term commitmen with progressive stages of increasing client autonomy.
+Our program is a 6-month, long-term commitment with progressive stages of increasing client autonomy.
 One of the special attributes of the Jacob’s Ladder approach is that treatment programs are individually customized to every resident.
-While our philosophy strongly recommends a 6-month commitment, we offer a variety of experiences starting with a 1-month commitment.

 Can individuals who have experienced suicidal tendencies be accepted?